AndyObtiva/glimmer-cs-gladiator/README.md

 ## Platforms

 - Mac: Gladiator works best on the Mac.
 This is the platform it is most used on and receives the most maintenance for.
-- Windows: Gladiator works fine on Windows, but has a few minor issues.
+- Windows: Gladiator works OK on Windows, but has a few annoying issues.
 - Linux: Gladiator works with handicaps on Linux (performing some text editing operations causes scroll jitter).
 Contributers could help fix.

 ## Pre-requisites